iomoath/yara-scanner/yara-rules/README.md

-Yara compiled rules should be in this directory
+Compiled rules should be in this directory